OpenNebula/website/content/software/upgrade_process/configuration_management_ee/conflicts.md

 Upgrade operations are done safely on a copy of production configuration files without changing the system state.
 After the upgrade ends successfully, the modified files are copied back to production locations.

 {{< alert title="Important" color="success" >}}
-Each upgrade operation creates a backup of current directories with OpenNebula configuration files into `/var/lib/one/backups/config/`.
+Each upgrade operation creates a backup of current directories with OpenNebula configuration files in `/var/lib/one/backups/config/`.
 In case of error when copying the modified state back to production locations, the automatic restore is triggered.{{< /alert >}}

 In the case of a catastrophic failure when even automatic restore fails, the original content of configuration directories must be restored **manually** from initial backup.
 Here’s an example of a failed upgrade which requires manual intervention: